Twrigh18/Purchasing-Portfolio-PowerBI/README.md

 This shows how busy it is for both departments and purchasing.
 It gives an idea of when all departments are likely to purchase things.
 All the other months vary depending on any department’s needs.

 The busiest month is late summer which is the month July, August, and September.
 The reason is that it is the start of the new fiscal year.
 So, departments create requisitions for a purchase order to be issued for a contract to be made with the supplier so the departments can pay the supplier invoices later using a pay an invoice requisition.
-Many requsitions have pruchases that are for a 1 year terms for example a subscriptions.
-For those a PO has to be generated during the new fiscal year It would be about every single department creating requisitions for those to get approved by purchasing the amount of requisitions that reach purchasing during the new fiscal year is enormous.
-Another reason is that departments spend money on stuff needed for the new school year.
+Many requisitions have purchases that are for a 1-year terms for example subscriptions.
+For those a PO must be generated during the new fiscal year It would be about every single department creating requisitions for those to get approved by purchasing the amount of requisitions that reach purchasing during the new fiscal year is enormous.
+Another reason is that departments spend money on stuff needed for the new school year

 The least busy months are December and June.
 The reason for December is because departments would have already been purchasing things needed for the spring school year so it would be departments trying to pay invoices and most of the faculty is and staff will be on holidays and some days the university would be closed so there is less staff at the University during the month of December.
 The reason for June is the end of a fiscal year overall.
 Departments want to issue new purchase orders for the new fiscal year, but they are unable to do it until the first day of July and departments are busy doing whatever the need to do for financial wise year end, so they are less likely to create requisitions during the month of June.